Oceanside Family Therapy & Assessments

 Technically, ADD is one of three subtypes of ADHD.
 The term ADD is still used by many parents and teachers.
 But since 1994, doctors have been calling it by its formal name: ADHD, Predominantly Inattentive Type.
 The other two subtypes are ADHD, Predominantly Hyperactive-Impulsive Type, and ADHD, Combined Type, which involves both hyperactive-impulsive and inattentive symptoms.

 It may seem as if kids with ADD aren’t listening to their parents, but the reality is that often these kids may be listening intently to everything.
-They just can’t filter out nonessential information in order to focus on any one thing.
+They just can’t filter out nonessential information in order to focus on any one thing, or simply forget within seconds of hearing the direction as the brain jumps to a new thought entirely.
 While this is frustrating for parents and teachers, remember that it is equally frustrating for your child and not a willful act on his part.

 Forgetfulness; failure to complete tasks, chores or school work; quick temper; rapid mood changes; day dreaming; seeming not to listen; distraction; difficulty sitting still; impulsiveness/acting without thinking of the consequences; changing the subject mid conversation; speaking out of turn; etc. are all possible symptoms of ADHD/ADD.